 It’s fresh but also rich in flavour and also has a little kick whilst being creamy – perfect.

 Making your own curry is also highly satisfying; don’t get me wrong, I love going for a curry after a few drinks but when at home, make your own!
-It takes a little preparation and time to get a authentic one but trust me, you’ll always make them from now on.
+It takes a little time and quite a few ingredients to get an authentic one, but dont be put off and trust me, you’ll always make them from now on!

 Recipe (serves 4)